carpentries-incubator/python-business/_episodes/01-conditional_loop.md

     if (b == 2):
         print ("b is two!")
 ```
-One important thing to notice in the code above is that we use a double equals sign `==` to test for equality rather than a single equals sign because the latter is used to mean assignment.
+One important thing to notice in the code above is that we use a double equals sign `==` to test for equality rather than a single equals sign because the latter is used for assignment (assigning a value to a variable).
-We can also combine tests using `and` and `or`. `and` is only true if both parts are true:
+We can also combine logical tests using `and` and `or`. `and` is only true if both parts are true:

 ~~~
 if (1 > 0) and (-1 > 0):